Ride a Wild Bago is the name of a route on Sport Challenge Rock

 Ride a Wild Bago, rated 10a, is an interesting route that combines face climbing ability with wide crack experience.
 This route is located just to the right of a line of bolts up the middle of southwest face belonging to a route called "Rap Bolters Are Weak, 11c."
 Don't be fooled by the 11c rating, it is much harder than that.
 Our route, only a few feet away, is by far easier and more manageable for leading.
 Be warned that the protection for the first two thirds of this route is sparse.

 Climb on thin flakes and small face holds past a few irregular and discontinuous cracks on the lower face to a wide crack.
 Transition from the face to the wide crack may throw you.
 To make sure you are making this move safely, place protection in the Horizontal crack at the end of the face moves.
 Once your feet are inside the crack, the climb becomes much easier all the way to the top.

-To descend walk and scramble down the south shoulder of Sport Challenge Rock.
+walk and scramble down the south shoulder of Sport Challenge Rock.
 This shoulder may also be used to climb to the top for setting up an anchor for top roping the route.

 Carry a 60 meter rope, standard rack with pro up to 4 inches, slings and draws.

 From the western entrance to Joshua Tree National Park drive on Park Boulevard, formerly known as Quail Springs Road, for about nine miles to a major rock formation called “Intersection Rock.”
 Intersection Rock is a major landmark on the north side of Park Boulevard with ample parking for visitors and climbers alike.
 This rock, true to its name, sit at the cross roads to Hidden Valley Campground, Barker Dam Road and the road to Day use and picnic area.